 The performance metrics that we used include packet loss, end-to-end delay, link utilization, and transport layer throughput.
 The packet loss is the probability that a packet is discarded at the MAC layer due to interference.
 It is expressed as the number of packets lost divided by the total number of packets sent during the simulation time.
-The end-to-end delay measures the elapsed time from the packet that is queued in the buffer until it is successfully received at the destination slave.
+The end-to-end delay measures the elapsed time from the packet that is enqueued in the buffer until it is successfully received at the destination slave.
 The delay is measured at the L2CAP layer.
-Link utilization quantifies the percentage of total slots that are successfully used for transmission.
+Link utilization quantifies the percentage of total slots that are successfully used to transmit.
 That is, we did not take retransmission packets and NULL packets into account.
-The NULL packet has no payload and occupies one time slot [4].
+The NULL packet has no payload and occupies one time slot [2].
 Transport layer throughput is an indication of how much data that the user can receive per second.

-The network topology used in the simulation is shown in Fig. 11.
+The network topology used in the simulation is shown in Fig. 4.2.
 It includes one Bluetooth piconet that contains one master and three slaves.
-Note that the number of slaves was increased from three to seven in some simulations.
-In the simulation, data packets flows consist only from the master to the slaves and on the reverse direction only NULL packets for acknowledgements are returned.
+In the simulation, data packets flows consist only from the master to the salves and on the reverse direction only NULL packets for acknowledgements are returned.
 The traffic model used in the simulation has tried to capture a variety of traffic sources.

-Fig. 11.
-Network topology used in the simulation.
+Fig. 4.2: Network topology used in the simulation.

-Note that in this traffic model, we looked into the effect of all sources rather than a single one and hence we used the performance metrics described above to reflect the overall data performance rather than the performance of a single slave in a piconet [24].
+However, while we study this traffic model, we look into the effect of all sources rather than a single one and hence we use the performance metrics described above to reflect the overall data performance rather than the performance of a single slave in a piconet [22].

-4.2.
-Simulation results
+4.2 Simulation Results